 Before you read this article bear in mind that it is written from a computer science rather than economy point of view, therefore, many of the “economic” details might be oversimplified.

-Bitcoin is a type of a currency, used globally, and can be converted to US dollar, like any other currency we know.
+Bitcoin is a type of a currency, used globally, and can be converted to US dollar, like any other currency we know (check Bitcoin Price using this tool).
 What makes Bitcoin interesting is that its birth brings to the world an old-new type of a monetary system that works in a decentralized manner.
-The term “decentralized monetary system” will be explained later on.
+The term “decentralized monetary system" will be explained later on.

 The two main aspects that make Bitcoin different from a modern monetary systems, like US Dollar or Euro, are the following: